qiita-spots/qiita/INSTALL.md

 (When you want to deactivate this environment, e.g. to return to a different project or back to your global python and pip packages, run `source deactivate`)

-If your new conda environment is functioning correctly, you should see this kind of output when you run `which python`, indicating that the `python` command now refers to the python binary in your new virtual environment, rather than a previous global default such as `/usr/bin/python`:
+After activating your new environment, you should see this kind of output when you run `which python`, indicating that the `python` command now refers to the python binary in your new virtual environment, rather than a previous global default such as `/usr/bin/python`.
+For example, assuming you installed miniconda in `Users/your_username/`:

 ```
-▶ which python
+$ which python
 /Users/your_username/miniconda2/envs/qiita/bin/python
 (qiita)
 ```

 If you don't see this output, your `$PATH` variable was setup incorrectly or you haven't restarted your shell.
+Consult the [conda documentation](http://conda.pydata.org/docs/install/quick.html).

 As long as you are in the active qiita environment, commands such as `pip install` or `python` will refer to and be contained within this virtual environment.